edespino/cloudberry-site/docs/sql-stmts/drop-extension.md

 # DROP EXTENSION

-Removes an extension from a Cloudberry Database.
+Removes an extension from a Apache Cloudberry.

 ## Synopsis